 Usually, University-style housing/dormitories can be an affordable option that requires a roommate situation with access to a shared bedroom and bathroom (sometimes with more than one person).
 Typically, your accommodations will include furniture, internet access, on-site laundry, and kitchen facilities.
 It is important to remember that university-style housing/dorms have rules that must be followed, such as Quiet Hours and curfews, and the intern would be required to abide by such housing rules.

 Hotel stays are an option for interns, particularly in remote or rural areas where other kinds of housing are hard to come by, or too far away to be practical.
 Many hotels offer online discounts

 Extended Stay Hotels

-Extended Stay Hotels can provide interns with a furnished hotel room with an in-suite kitchen and on-site laundry rooms at a rate can be considerably lower than regular hotel rooms.
-Interns looking for their own housing must again use due diligence about selection of his/her Extended Stay Hotels, as there is usually no requirement to live there; knowing as much about the property and its residents is important.
+Extended Stay Hotels can provide interns with a furnished hotel room with an in-suite kitchen and on-site laundry rooms at a rate that can be considerably lower than regular hotel rooms.
+Interns looking for their own housing must again use due diligence about the selection of his/her Extended Stay Hotels, as there is usually no requirement to live there; knowing as much about the property and its residents is important.

 Securing Preferred Housing

 The following are tips for interns beginning their housing search: